bpdegnan/spicesupport/README.md

 - [ngspice](http://ngspice.sourceforge.net/)
 - Python 3 with numpy and matplotlib
-- SkyWater 130nm PDK models
+- SkyWater 130nm PDK models (can be installed with the installskywater.sh script)

 ## Setup